grafana/grafana/contribute/style-guides/backend.md

 Valid reasons to use a pointer include (but not necessarily limited to):

 * You might need to pass a modifiable argument to a function
-* Copying an object might incur a performance hit (although you have to keep in mind that copying is often faster than allocating heap memory)
+* Copying an object might incur a performance hit (benchmark to check your assumptions, copying is often faster than allocating heap memory)
 * You might *need* `nil` to tell if a variable isn't set, although usually it's better to use the type's zero value to tell instead